About the PDA

 Once a site is declared a development scheme must be prepared.
-The City of Gold Coast, with assistance from Economic Development Queensland (EDQ) has prepared a proposed development scheme for the Southport PDA.
-The proposed development scheme reinvigorates Southport as the Gold Coast's Central Business District and streamlines the development process.
-The proposed development scheme provides for a diversity of uses including a variety of non-residential and residential uses.
+The City of Gold Coast, with assistance from the Department of State Development, Infrastructure and Planning (DSDIP) has prepared a development scheme for the Southport PDA.

 The vision for the Southport PDA is to deliver the Gold Coast Central Business District (CBD).
 The CBD will be the definitive centre for commerce on the Gold Coast, attracting national and international investment through a streamlined and facilitated approach to development.